remibm/odm-dsi-docker/README.md

 ```

 The first argument `DSI_IP` is the IP address or the hostname of the DSI
 Runtime.
-As the DSI client is ran from the Docker container, `localhost` or the loopback
+The DSI command is ran in the Docker container, so it is not possible
+to use the `localhost` or the loopback addresses.

-address cannot be used. `docker inspect` can be used to determine the IP of
+There are multiple ways to determine the IP adress of a container:
-the Docker container.
+* `docker inspect dsiruntime_dsi-runtime_1`
+* `docker run dsiruntime_dsi-runtime_1 hostname -I`

 The second argument `DSI_PORT` is the port of the DSI Runtime.
 By default,
 it is `9443`.